 As for the rest?
 They either don’t get treatment, fail to recognize any disorder at all, or go about treatment the wrong way – often with disastrous results.
-If you or someone you know in Durham is suffering from these disorders there is someone you can turn to for help at Thriveworks Durham with a counselor or psychologist.
+If you or someone you know in Durham is suffering from these disorders there is someone you can turn to for help at Thriveworks Counseling in Durham with a counselor or psychologist.

 Challenges and How to Get Bulimia Therapy